ataradov/usb-sniffer/README.md

 For Linux, make sure that the binary file has an executable attribute set.

-After that, refresh the list of interfaced in Wireshark and you should see "USB Sniffer" as one of the interfaces.
+After that, refresh the list of interfaces in Wireshark and you should see "USB Sniffer" as one of the interfaces.
 Configure capture settings and start/stop the capture as with any other interface.